 This course provides education majors with essential information in accordance with NYSED regulations related to identifying and reporting suspected child abuse, identification and prevention of drug, alcohol and tobacco related problems of the school age population, school violence prevention and intervention, fire and arson prevention, and general safety education.
 It is also designed to fulfill the harassment, bullying, and discrimination prevention and intervention training required under the Dignity for All Students Act.
 This course also provides essential information regarding prevention and intervention in school violence including statutes, regulations and policies relating to a safe nonviolent school climate; effective classroom management techniques, and other academic supports that promote a nonviolent, inclusive school climate and enhance learning; the integration of social and problem solving skill development for students within the regular curriculum; intervention techniques designed to address a school violence situation; anti-bullying techniques; and how to participate in an effective school/community referral process for students exhibiting violent behavior.
+Offered Fall and Spring.
 Prerequisites: SoS, Education majors only.

-EDUC 220 Curriculum Integration and Assessment 3 s.h.
-This course serves to integrate the education professional semester focusing on curriculum, research and assessment.
-Topics include standardized and authentic assessment strategies, management of the classroom community of diverse learners and self-reflection through the continued development of a professional portfolio.
-A field practicum is included.
+EDUC 220 Differentiated Instruction and Assessment 3 s.h.
+This course serves to integrate the Education professional semester focusing on interdisciplinary curricula, research, and assessment.
+Teacher candidates will be able to assess and differentiate instruction to meet the needs of ALL learners.
+Teacher candidates will develop pedagogical knowledge and practices through self-reflection and participation in contextualized teaching, performance-based teaching experiences and collaborative engagement.
+This course includes a field practicum.
 Must be taken concurrently with EDUC 222, EDUC 236, EDUC 240, EDUC 260.
-Prerequisite: SrS, successful completion of application to candidacy.
+Offered Fall and Spring.

-EDUC 222 Social Studies and the Arts 3 s.h.
+EDUC 222 Social Studies and the Arts

 Students will learn the contents of social studies according to New York State Standards and integrate the arts into lesson and unit plans.
 They will practice current teaching strategies, explore special topics using the Internet, and incorporate the study of diverse cultures.
 The course will include peer evaluations, class participation, and a field experience.
 Must be taken concurrently with EDUC 220, EDUC 236, EDUC 240, EDUC 260.
+Offered Fall and Spring.